-How to Make the Tomato Sauce
+How to Make Crispy Taco Shells

-Crispy Mexican Picadillo Tacos
+Crispy Mexican Picadillo Taco Recipe

 - 3 Roma tomatoes

-- ¼ teaspoon Salt
+- ¼ teaspoon Salt or garlic salt

 - Oven Method- Spray or brush corn tortillas on both sides with oil and place over 2 rungs in the oven, so they drape over them.
-Bake at 375 degrees for 10 minutes or until crispy.
+Bake at 400 F degrees for 10 minutes or until crispy.

 Nutritional information is provided as an estimate only and depends on ingredients and amounts used.
 Thai Caliente makes no guarantees to the accuracy of this information.